 Considering many of my real estate clients are wealthy luxury real estate buyers, many of them need my help in finding the best option for keeping and maintaining their boat or yacht after purchasing a property from me or my team.
 The Charleston South Carolina area is without question one of America’s biggest and most popular boating, and fishing towns, especially on the east coast.
-With the popularity of the Charleston SC region more and more people are moving here each year who love a life on the water.
+With the popularity of the Charleston SC region more and more people are moving here each year who love life on the water.
 So it comes as no surprise boat storage both wet slip and dry stack is a hot commodity.
-Being of the most experienced boat slip Realtors in Charleston SC I have listed the boat slip marinas with wet slip “dock-0minum” in the entire area where one can purchase a boat slip.
+Being of the most experienced boat slip Realtors in Charleston SC I have listed the boat slip marinas below with wet slip “dock-0minum” in the entire area where one can purchase a boat slip from Isle of Palms, 2 Folly Beach marinas, 2 in downtown Charleston, 1 Mt Pleasant, and 2 on Johns Island.

 DO NOT INQUIRE ABOUT RENTALS HERE